PhantomPilots/AutoFarming/BOTS_README.md

 The script is in `scripts/DogsFarmer.py`.

 Recommended team (in this order):
-1. UR Escanor
+* UR Escanor
-2. LR Lostvayne with relic
+* LR Lostvayne with relic
-3. Freyr
+* Freyr
-4. Thonar with relic and crit-res gear with crit-res rolls.
+* Thonar with relic and crit-res gear with crit-res rolls.
 Ideally True Awakened too.

 Requirements:
 1. Start the script from within the Dogs floors screen.

+## Nidhogrr (Snake) farming script

+Can be found in `scripts/SnakeFarmer.py`.

+Recommended team:
+* Mael
+* Red Margaret
+* Freyja with relic
+* LR Liz

+Requirements:
+1. Start the script from within the Snake floors screen.

 ## Final Boss farming script